Watch: Brie Bella Gushes About Her Daughter Birdie Joe During Adorable One-Month Update

 Videos by PopCulture.com

-The WWE superstar also shared an adorable video update on her life as a first-time mom on her YouTube channel.
+The WWE superstar also shared an adorable video update on her life as a first-time mom on her YouTube channel, which you can watch below.

 “It’s crazy because as I look at her, I think of how lucky I am to have a really calm, easy baby,” Bella gushed.
 “Even though I will say in the last week she’s gotten a little more fussy.
 Like, when she wants something, she lets you know, where before it was kind of like she really didn’t.
 It’s crazy how it’s kind of changed almost, like her personality is stronger.”